HenrikDK2/dotfiles/README.md

 - These configuration/system files have only been tested on a fresh install of Arch Linux.

-- Ensure that `sudo` and `git` are already installed on your system.
+- Ensure that `sudo` and `git` are already installed and configured on your system.

-- I recommend using `systemd-boot` since it's the bootloader I use.
+- I recommend using `systemd-boot` as the bootloader.
 Some scripts depend on it for kernel hardening, hibernation, microcode, tweaks, and unlocking access to AMD overclocking.

 - Keep in mind that this project is tailored to my usage on an AMD machine.
 You may need to make some adjustments to adapt it to your specific hardware.